ZhouHaoNB/jupyterNotebookDemo/README.md

 prebuild/jupyter-caf-kernel/README.md

-An Online jupyterNotebook  which contain C,java,python, and fortran in Docker
+An Online jupyterNotebook  which contain C,python, and fortran in Docker

 Upload the whole file and then run ' docker build -t  [repository]:[Tag]  . ' to create the docker images